msnavodya/Florana-FYP/README.md

-# Florana - Smart Plant Care & Disease Detection Mobile Application
+# Florana - Flower Plant Care & Disease Detection Mobile Application

 Florana is a final-year project for plant care, disease detection, growth tracking, and plant shopping.
 It combines an Expo React Native mobile app, a FastAPI backend, a TensorFlow/Keras disease prediction model, an admin dashboard, and a legacy React web client.